stamayosarver/stamayosarver.github.io/_pages/about.md

 ## Objective Statement

-I hope to work in the biotechnology industry for product development or invent something profitable
+I hope to work in the biotechnology industry for product development, solve problems through statistics, or invent something profitable

 ## Technical Skills